nanocurrency/nano-docs/docs/releases/node-releases.md

 ### V20.0

+#### Upgrade Notices

+**Node inactivity during upgrade**
+During the upgrade from v19, the node will not be participating in network activity.
+This is not expected to exceed 1 hour and the log file will provide incremental updates during this upgrade process.

+**Ledger file size increase**
+After the upgrade the ledger file `data.ldb` will have temporarily bloated, this is due to the various database updates which cannot  reclaim disk space during the upgrade.
+They can however be vacuumed afterwards which is done automatically if there is enough (approximately 30GB) free disk space available on your system .
+It is not a requirement to vacuum the ledger, but it can be done manually after acquiring additional free disk space and calling the `--vacuum` CLI command.

+!!! warning "Upgrading from V17.1 and earlier to V20.0 not recommended"
+	It is highly recommended that nodes are upgraded to V18.0 first or a V18.0 or V19.0 ledger is acquired and used when upgrading to V20.0.

 #### Migration and Beta Testing

 Below are details the changes that V20 brings for services and integrations.
 It does not include test cases for internal node functionality improvements.